netbeen/flyingACE/README.md

 - AppDelegate: The init access of the program.
 Init the Direct class and construct the Scenes and Layers.
 - BulletLayer: Bullet Layer, using SpriteBatchNode to load bullets.
 - BulletUserData: The data struct defined by myself.
 Recording the damage of each bullet.
+- ControlLayer: Game Control Layer, it provide the function of displaying scrore and pause button.
 - EnemyLayer: Enemy Layer, load the enemy from a plist, and placed them onto a random position.
 Also, prividing the interface of the crash detecting.
 - EnemyUserData: The datastruct defined by myself.
 Recording the some paramater of enemy plane, like HP and others.
 - GameBackgroundLayer: Background Layer, auto loading the background image and rolling.